Wadi El Natrun: Invasion of Scetis

 Some of the most renowned saints of the region include the various Desert Fathers, including Saint Amun, Saint Arsenius, Saint John Cassian, Saint Isidore of Scété, Saint John the Dwarf, Saint Macarius of Egypt, Saint Macarius of Alexandria, Saint Moses the Black, Saint Pishoy, Sts.
 Maximos and Domatios, Saint Poimen The Great and Saint Samuel the Confessor.

-To this day Wadi El Natrun remains the most important center of Coptic monasticism.
+To this day Wadi El Natrun remains the most important center of Coptic monasticism in Egypt.